-Recent Accounting Pronouncements-In May 2014, the Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, Revenue (Topic 606): Revenue from Contracts with Customers, which will replace existing revenue recognition standards and significantly expand the disclosure requirements for revenue arrangements.
-The new standard and the subsequent amendments will be effective for emerging growth companies beginning on January 1, 2019.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue (Topic 606): Revenue from Contracts with Customers ("ASU 2014-09"), which will replace existing revenue recognition standards and significantly expand the disclosure requirements for revenue arrangements.
+The new standard and the subsequent amendments will be effective for the Company beginning on January 1, 2019.
 The Company is in the process of evaluating the impact of the adoption of ASU No. 2014-09 on its consolidated financial statements.
+The Company will continue to assess the potential impact that Topic 606 may have on its financial position and results of operations as it relates to the Collaboration and License agreement with Novartis (see Note 16).
+The Company expects that certain accounting conclusions will require further judgment, including, but not limited to, the evaluation of variable consideration, and in particular, milestone payments due from Novartis as the inclusion of milestone payments in the transaction price could accelerate revenue recognized under ASC 606 compared to ASC 605.

-In February 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which eliminates the current tests for lease classification under U.S. GAAP and requires lessees to recognize the right-to-use assets and related lease liabilities in the balance sheet.
-ASU No. 2016-02 is effective for emerging growth companies for annual periods beginning after December 15, 2019, with early application permitted.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which eliminates the current tests for lease classification under U.S. GAAP and requires lessees to recognize the right-to-use assets and related lease liabilities in the balance sheet.
+ASU No. 2016-02 is effective for the Company beginning January 1, 2020 with early application permitted.
 The new standard provides for a modified retrospective application.
 The Company is in the process of evaluating the impact of the adoption of ASU No. 2016-02 on its consolidated financial statements.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which changes certain aspects of the accounting for share-based payments to employees.
-ASU No. 2016-09 is effective for emerging growth companies for annual periods beginning after December 15, 2017, with early application permitted.
+ASU No. 2016-09 is effective for the Company beginning January 1, 2018, with early application permitted.
 Certain changes will be applied prospectively and other changes will be applied using a modified retrospective approach with the recognition of the cumulative effect of the application of the new standard as of the beginning of the period of initial application.
 The Company is in the process of evaluating the impact of the adoption of ASU No. 2016-09 on the Company's consolidated financial statements.

 In December 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force), which requires that amounts described as restricted cash or cash equivalents must be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-ASU 2016-18 will be effective in fiscal year 2020, for emerging growth companies, and must be applied retrospectively to all periods presented.
-The Company is in the process of evaluating the impact that this standard will have on its financial statements.
+ASU 2016-18 is effective for the Company beginning January 1, 2019, with early application permitted.
+The new Standard must be applied retrospectively to all periods presented.
+The Company is in the process of evaluating the impact that this standard will have on its consolidated financial statements.